 Future Plans: Write about your future career plans and highest degree you intend to earn here.

 Test Taken: Check ‘yes’ to self-report your SAT, SAT II, IELTS, TOEFL, IB, A-levels scores.
 You should list all tests that you expect to take and have already taken.
 When you have chosen all the exams, they will come out as new tabs on the same page (“Testing”).
 Fill out the required information under each tab which should be self-explanatory.

 If you have taken courses such as SPM, STPM, IGCSE, IB Middle or IBDP, elect ‘yes’ for the last column with the prompt: “Is promotion within your education system based upon standard leaving examinations by a state or national leaving examinations board?”
 Do note that if you took AP, you do not have to check this box.

-Senior Secondary Leaving Examinations: If you check ‘yes’, a new section indicating “Senior Secondary Leaving Examinations” comes up.
+Senior Secondary Leaving Examinations: If you check ‘yes’, a new section indicating “Senior Secondary Leaving Examinations” also comes up.
 For each test chosen, another column will appear; this is where you should fill in the specifics of each test.
-This means that if you have already sat for your A-level, IBDP, STPM, then tick “yes” and fill up accordingly.
+This means that if you have already sat for your A-level (including AS-level), IBDP, STPM, then tick “yes” and fill up accordingly.
 For most, who are still studying for the actual examinations, tick “no”.

 Music Club – Founding President

 Spearheaded 2 national music concerts; raised $10,000+ for the Malaysian Elderly Association.
 Honed leadership skills working with 60 members.
 (142 characters)

 Keep your description concise to minimize character count and convey your message clearly.
 You might want to consider carefully which activities to include as this section is vital in portraying who you are both as a student and as a person.
 It is highly recommended that you state activities that you are interested in continuing in university.
 You may include your experience in internships or volunteering or even hobbies if you feel that you have gained a lot from these activities.